 A: It varies with each app how quickly you’ll receive real-time alerts.
 It also depends on the distance between your phone and the car and what the app is reporting.

 Torque Pro gives near instantaneous reports from its speedometer and temperature monitors.
-At the same time, Bluedriver captures free frame data but may take a minute or two to transmit the full detailed report.
+At the same time, Bluedriver captures freeze frame data but may take a minute or two to transmit the full detailed report.

 Q: Does the app make repair recommendations?